 Man the forts!
 The best castles within 90 minutes

 Ready for a right royal day out?
-We've rounded up 12 of the coolest castles in Bucks, Oxon and beyond.
+We've rounded up 9 of the coolest castles in Bucks, Oxon and beyond that are open for business.
 Tiara at the ready, let's go!

 Oxford Castle & Prison, central Oxford

-It’s not often you find a castle slap bang in the middle of a city and Oxford’s one is a goodie with guided character tours of the site taking in the historic Saxon St. George’s Tower with 360° panoramic views of the spires, the 18th-century debtors’ tower and 900-year-old crypt.
-Oh yeah, and Malmaison is right on the doorstep for Afternoon Tea and cocktails.
+It’s not often you find a castle slap-bang in the middle of a city and Oxford’s one, reopening 21 May, is a goodie.
+Think: guided character tours of the site taking in the historic Saxon St. George’s Tower with 360° panoramic views of the spires, the 18th-century debtors’ tower, and 900-year-old crypt.
+Oh yeah, and Malmaison is right on the doorstep, reopening 25 April for Afternoon Tea and cocktails.

 Windsor Castle, Berks

-The Queen’s weekend hangout, Windsor Castle is the oldest and largest occupied castle in the world – pretty impressive, right?
-Inside the castle you can see a collection of WWII pantomime pictures, painted as backdrop for the shows Princesses Elizabeth and Margaret performed to raise funds for troops at the front (they’re usually covered by portraits), or outside you can take a family tour of the Castle’s secret gardens nestled below the round tower (every Thurs).
-Booking essential.
-Adult tickets £23.50, child £13.50, under 5s go FREE.
+The Queen’s weekend hangout, Windsor Castle, is the oldest and largest occupied castle in the world – pretty impressive, right?
+Inside the castle you can see a collection of WWII pantomime pictures, painted as backdrop for the shows Princesses Elizabeth and Margaret performed to raise funds for troops at the front.
+An opening date has yet to be confirmed.